Year of Publication

 Digital Object Identifier (DOI)

 McDermott, Joseph R., "Survival and Cause-Specific Mortality of White-Tailed Deer (Odocoileus virginianus) Neonates in a Southeastern Kentucky Population" (2017).
-Theses and Dissertations--Forestry.
+Theses and Dissertations--Forestry and Natural Resources.
 31.